thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 ### Rendezvous Hashing:
 Rendezvous hashing (aka Highest Random Weight hashing) is an algorithm to achieve distributed agreement on a set of k options out of a possible set of n options.
 It's most typically used in distributed systems to find out the location of some resource.

+## ASIC Resistance
+ASIC stands for Application-specific integrated circuit.
+An ASIC is another way of running a program or calculation or what have you (in our case mining) using a PCB/Hardware instead of Software running on a general purpose computer.
+GPUs are technically ASICs, their application being graphics processing and output.

+ASIC resistance means that there will be no significant speedup by implementing the algorithm in an ASIC, as compared to a CPU based implementation.

+This is usually achieved by requiring a lot of memory, which when implementing this on an ASIC, translates to needing lots of physical area on the chip.

+ASIC implementations derive their power from having many physically parallel and pipelined threads on one chip, each requiring a certain piece of chip real estate.
+Now if your algorithm requires lots of real estate even for one step of the pipeline, there will not but much room to actually parallelize or pipeline the algorithm.
+Thereby you will lose the parallelizing advantage of an ASIC implementation.